UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 364._

 **PubMed --> PubChem Compound (MESH search)**\
-**Description: Search PubMed for ("ionic liquids"[MESH] AND imidazolium"), then retrieve linked PubChem Compounds (Entrez link pubmed_pccompound).**
+**Description: Search PubMed with a text query, then retrieve linked PubChem Compounds.**

 We can also perform text queries in PubMed and retrieve linked PubChem Compounds.
-Note that in the below script we searched for "ionic liquids" in the [MESH] field and Imidazolium in any field.
+Note that in the below script we searched for "ionic liquids" in the `[MESH]` field and Imidazolium in any field.
 Since this query requires two pairs of quotes, we have to escape the internal quotes in order for the query to be interpreted correctly.
+The Entrez link `pubmed_pccompound` was used to find related PubChem compounds.

 ```console